Created on: 2017-02-13 14:40:04

 Voluntary initiativesFirst Abu Dhabi Bank (FAB) has committed itself to the following voluntary standards:

-First Abu Dhabi Bank's webpage on sustainability and Equator Principles.
+First Abu Dhabi Bank's webpage on corporate and social responsibility can be accessed here.

 First Abu Dhabi Bank (FAB) and the Equator Principles